Israel orders the evacuation of 1.1 million people from northern part of Gaza, the UN says

 Amid grief and demands for vengeance among the Israeli public, the government is under intense pressure to topple Hamas rather than continuing to try to bottle it up in Gaza.

-The number of people forced from their homes by Israel's airstrikes soared 25% in a day, reaching 423,000 out of a population of 2.3 million, the UN said Thursday.
+The number of people forced from their homes by Israel's airstrikes soared 25 per cent in a day, reaching 423,000 out of a population of 2.3 million, the UN said Thursday.
 Most crowded into UN-run schools.

 Earlier, the Israeli military pulverized the Gaza Strip with airstrikes, prepared for a possible ground invasion and said its complete siege of the territory -- which has left Palestinians desperate for food, fuel and medicine -- would remain in place until Hamas militants free some 150 hostages taken during their grisly weekend incursion.